 5. Less likely to be disappointed if you’re not in a chain-sale

-If you have moved before you may have been disappointed before also.
+If you have moved before, you may have been disappointed in the past when a house sale falls through.
 If you are in a chain, it’s possible your buyer may pull out before contracts are exchanged, which can happen for many reasons.
-Whilst this is extremely annoying, it can also lead to diappointment too.
+Whilst this is extremely annoying, it can also lead to disappointment too.

 The sellers of you new home may not be willing to wait for you to find another buyer.
 Which means they put their house back on the market again.
 If another buyer comes along and buys your potential new home this can be extremely disappointing.